The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Conclusions

-In the near future, statistically more powerful cosmological simulations including ULAs (or ultra-light scalar fields, fuzzy dark matter) that predict a HMF model and shear profiles for a sufficiently large cosmological parameter space will be required to provide unbiased constraints.
-We note that these constraints were obtained using the eRASS1 cosmology sample of 5,259 X-ray-selected massive clusters.
+In the near future, statistically more powerful cosmological simulations, including ULAs (or ultralight scalar fields, fuzzy dark matter) that predict an HMF model and shear profiles for a sufficiently large cosmological parameter space, will be required to provide unbiased constraints.
+We note that the constraints presented in this work were obtained using the eRASS1 cosmology sample of 5,259 X-ray-selected massive clusters.
 The primary sample contains a higher fraction of low-mass objects, so we are more sensitive to ULA signatures, provided that we carefully model the baryonic systematic effects that affect groups.
-Future analyses of deeper surveys with \erosita at \erass[5] depth will provide larger samples of low mass halos with larger constraining power in the ULA parameter space.
+Future analyses of deeper surveys with \erosita at \erass[5] depth will provide larger samples of low-mass halos with a greater constraining power in the ULA parameter space, improving the overall constraints by a factor of $1.7$.

 \begin{acknowledgement}